The National Park Service and Alaska Geographic Announce Lake Clark's "Wilderness Inspirations" Photo Contest

 For more information about Wilderness areas managed by the National Park Service, please visit: http://wilderness.nps.gov

-To learn more about the Wilderness Act and the National Wilderness Preservation system, visit www.wilderness.net, the official website providing general information about wilderness history, law, and specific information about each of the nation's 757 wilderness areas.
+To learn more about the Wilderness Act and the National Wilderness Preservation system, including wilderness areas managed by the U.S. Fish and Wildlife Service, the U.S. Forest Service, and the Bureau of Land Management, please visit www.wilderness.net.
+It is the official website providing general information about wilderness history, law, and specific information about each of the nation's 757 wilderness areas.

 There are many ways to celebrate the 50th anniversary of the Wilderness Act.
 Find another event, hike, or contest near you at www.wilderness50th.org.